Taylor Swift, Harry Styles and Lizzo lead 2023 iHeartRadio Music Awards nominations

 Tems

-Alternative Song of the Year
+Alternative Song Of The Year

-“Black Summer” – Red Hot Chili Peppers
+‘Black Summer’ – Red Hot Chili Peppers

-“EDGING” – Blink-182
+‘EDGING’ – Blink-182

-“Enemy (from the series Arcane League of Legends)” – Imagine Dragons
+‘Enemy’ – Imagine Dragons

-“Heat Waves” – Glass Animals
+‘Heat Waves’ – Glass Animals

-“Running Up That Hill (A Deal With God)” – Kate Bush
+‘Running Up That Hill (A Deal With God)’ – Kate Bush

-Alternative Artist of the Year
+Alternative Artist Of The Year

 Imagine Dragons